 Learn to Play

-The University’s carillon is played daily by students and faculty.
-All Rochester-area community members are eligible to learn to play the carillon, either for academic credit or not.
-Learning takes place on so-called practice keyboards, duplicates of the tower keyboard that don’t play the real bells.
+The University’s carillon is played daily by community members, students, and faculty.
+Anyone may learn to play.
+Lessons take place on practice keyboards, which are duplicates of the tower keyboard that don’t play the real bells.

 Lessons for Current Students

-For-credit carillon instruction is available to current University students by competitive audition through the Arthur Satz Department of Music on the River Campus.
-No previous carillon experience is expected.
-The multiweek audition process occurs in the latter half of each semester and includes:
+Instruction for academic credit is available to current University students by competitive audition through the Arthur Satz Department of Music on the River Campus.
+Multiple weeks of coaching and practice time are provided before auditions; no previous carillon experience is expected.
+The audition process is typically held at the beginning of the fall semester (new and transfer students only) and toward the end of the spring semester (any students).

-Two classes are available, taught by University Carillonist Carson Landry:
+Two classes are available, taught by University Carillonist Carson Landry.
+Students may not register without completing the audition process.

 - MUSC 104: Carillon (2 credits, weekly 30-minute private lessons)